-23. Intersex cases, often used to call attention to transgender cases, are distinctive and occur in roughly one in every 5,000 births, an estimate consonant across three continents.
-They are considered a type of disorder of sex development (DSD), and are not, as has sometimes been suggested, evidence of a "spectrum" of biological sex.

-24. The plaintiffs' preliminary-injunction filings in this litigation described gender identity as both "innate" and "immutable," as well as "durable and cannot be altered through medical intervention," citing Dr. Adkins's declaration as its sole support.
-Although Adkins appears to have characterized gender identity using the term "innate" before, the report she submitted during the preliminary-injunction stage makes no use of that term (nor of "immutable"), instead describing a person's gender identity merely as "fixed."
-It is fair to say the terminology,
+- 18. Intersex cases, often used to call attention to transgender cases, are distinctive and occur in roughly one in every 5,000 births, an estimate consonant across three continents.13 They are considered a type of disorder of sex development (DSD), and are not, as has sometimes been suggested, evidence of a "spectrum" of biological sex. - 19.
+In the "Factual Background" section of the Memorandum in Support of Plaintiffs' Motion, gender identity is described as both "innate" and "immutable," as well as "durable and cannot be altered through medical intervention," citing Dr. Adkins's declaration as its sole support.
+Although Adkins appears to have characterized gender identity using the term "innate" before, 14 the report she has submitted in this case makes no use of the term (nor of "immutable"), instead describing a person's gender identity merely as "fixed."
+It is fair to say the terminology, together with the science of the origins and course of gender identity, remains in flux.
+Indeed, this fact is acknowledged.
+Guidelines published by the World Professional Association for